 Also, as per UNICEF, 1/3 of the malnourished children in the world are from India.
 Such children fail to attain their maximum academic/extracurricular potential due to frequent absenteeism, leading to more school dropouts, thus forming a vicious cycle, where neither the child nor the elders know what to do.
 Shocking, isn’t it?

-It was then that I tried researching about these hazards and came to know about Annamrita and the noble cause they work for based on the idea that the roots of eradicating the insecurity and scarcity of food lie in education for poor students about the vicious cycle malnutrition can give birth to if it exists right from childhood.
+It was then that I tried researching about these hazards and came to know about donations for education to Annamrita Foundation and the noble cause they work for based on the idea that the roots of eradicating the insecurity and scarcity of food lie in education for poor students about the vicious cycle malnutrition can give birth to if it exists right from childhood.

 This only got me more intrigued about what they try to do.
 This children NGO project aims to come to the rescue here and liberate children from this vicious cycle of malnourishment and inefficiency.
 By providing children with mid day meal, they ensure that the interest of the child can be focused where it is required and the child is not hampered from receiving quality nutrition and education.